-Ciarán O'Reilly and Charlotte Moore ounded the Irish Repertory Theatre in 1988, with a mission to present works by Irish and Irish American playwrights to American audiences.
+Ciarán O'Reilly and Charlotte Moore founded the Irish Repertory Theatre in 1988, with a mission to present works by Irish and Irish American playwrights to American audiences.
 The theatre opened with Sean O’Casey’s The Plough and the Stars.
-To this day, they remain the only year-round theatre company in New York City devoted to Irish and Irish American playwrights.
+To this day, Irish Rep remains the only theatre company in New York City devoted to Irish and Irish American playwrights year-round.

-The company found its permanent home on 22nd Street in Chelsea in 1995.
-The site, a former warehouse, had to be renovated in order to house both the main theatre space - the Francis J. Greenburger Mainstage - with a seating capacity of 148, as well as a smaller, off-off-Broadway studio space named the W. Scott McLucas Studio.
+Irish Rep found its permanent home on 22nd Street in Chelsea in 1995.
+The site, a former warehouse, underwent renovations to house both the main theatre space - the 148-seat Francis J. Greenburger Mainstage - as well as a smaller studio space named the W. Scott McLucas Studio.

 The Irish Repertory Theatre is closest to the 23rd Street subway stop on the 1 line.
 The nearest bus stops are W 23 St./Ave. of The Americas on the M23-SBS line and 7 Av./W 23 St. on the M7 and M20 lines.